 Then there are those who are paving their way to become an engineer.
 We all know that everybody could use a little help every now and then – and we’re happy to lend a hand wherever we can to increase our Company Karma.

-Whether it’s a project you’re working on for your thesis, a competition your university is participating in, or a long-term research program stretching multiple years and teams, you can always reach out to us via marketing @ trinamic.com if you think we can help – either by sponsoring parts or pointing you in the right direction with some valuable insights and design support.
+Whether it’s a project you’re working on for your thesis, a competition your university is participating in, or a long-term research program stretching multiple years and teams, you can always reach out and ask for support.
+Have a look at Trinamic's Student Program to see if there's a Trinamic Ambassador at your university, or reach out to marketing @ trinamic.com if you look for help - either by sponsoring parts or pointing you in the right direction with some valuable insights and design support.

 If you’re looking for more consistent support, you can always apply at TRINAMIC Motion Control as a place to work on your project.